sngular/scs-multiapi-plugin/README.md

       created by the user.
 As the previous parameter, this is also optional.
       Check [how is the modelPackage set](#how-is-modelpackage-set) for more information about how his parameter works, and the values it could have.
+  -  **dateFormat**: This parameter changes the format annotation for `LocalDate` fields.
+      The syntax follow the [Java SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html).
+      The default value are `yyyy-MM-dd`.
+  -  **dateTimeFormat**: This parameter changes the format annotation for `LocalDateTime` fields.
+The syntax follow the [Java SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html).
+      The default value are `yyyy-MM-dd'T'HH:mm:ss`.
+  -  **useTimeType**: Enum TimeType value.
+Controls the types used when generating dates.
+Can be `LOCAL` or `ZOINED`.
+      The default value is `TimeType.LOCAL`.

 The configuration of `consumer`, `supplier` and `streamBridge` are independent.
 If only one of them is configured in the pom file, only that one will be